scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 In the following analysis, we will define *exposure* to be the number of times a package has been downloaded.
+We assume for the sake of this analysis that more widely downloaded software is more widely used and exposed to threats.
 This metadata is provided by PyPI for each package directly.
-We assume for the sake of this analysis that more widely downloaded software is more widely used and exposed to threats.

-We will define *vulnerability* specifically in terms of software *fragility*, and make the assumption that software that has had more releases is less fragile.
+We will define vulnerability specifically in terms of software fragility, and make the assumption that software that has had more releases is less fragile.
 While it is true that sometimes a new software release can introduce new flaws into software, we assume that on average more releases